-The surplus of the consolidated entity for the financial year 1 January to 31 December 2021 was \$150,948 (2020 Deficit \$835,188).
+The deficit of the consolidated entity for the financial year 1 January to 31 December 2022 was \$451,982 (2021 surplus \$150,948).
 The consolidated entity is exempt from Income Tax under subdivision 50-B of the Income Tax Assessment Act 1997.
 The Company is precluded from distributing its surpluses and property as dividends to its members.